Understand data-form layout for canvas apps in PowerApps

-In PowerApps, you can easily create forms that are attractive and efficient to use.
+Easily create an attractive and efficient form when you build a canvas app in PowerApps.
 For example, consider this basic form for recording sales orders:

 In this tutorial, we'll walk through the steps to create this form.
 We'll also look at some advanced topics, such as dynamic sizing of fields to fill available space.

 If you're new to PowerApps (or have only generated apps automatically), you'll want to build an app from scratch before you dive into this topic.
 By building an app from scratch, you'll become familiar with required concepts, such as adding data sources and controls, that are mentioned but not explained in this topic.

 This topic is written as though you have a data source that's named Sales order and that contains the fields in the previous graphic.
 If you have a PowerApps Plan 2 license or a trial license and system administrator or system customizer permissions, you can create an entity in Common Data Service and add similar fields.

 Create a tablet app from scratch, and add your data source.

 Everything discussed in this topic also applies to phone layouts, but phone apps often have only one vertical column.

 Add a vertical Gallery control, and set its Items property to 'Sales order'.

 (optional) To match the examples in this tutorial, change the gallery's Layout to show only Title and subtitle.